 This label allows you to select the time duration of the trend graphs displayed.
-You can select either 1 MIN, 2 MIN or 4 MIN.
+You can select either 1 minute, 2 minutes or 4 minutes.

 2. Compressed respiration waveform/RR trend

 With this lable, you can select to display the compressed respiration waveform or the RR trend beneath the SpO_2 trend.